March 2026 F&O Monthly Expiry

 What is F&O Monthly Expiry?

 F&O monthly expiry refers to the last trading day in the month for derivative contracts.
 Derivatives expiry in India is usually on the last Thursday of the month.
 This is the date on which these contracts end.
 Traders thus have to either close their position (often with cash)/settle or execute (take delivery for futures) the agreement to sell or buy the underlying asset.
-It is a vital deadline that leads to higher volatility due to the adjustments of positions.
+It is a vital deadline that leads to higher volatility due to position adjustments.

 If the last Thursday is a holiday, then it is the previous Wednesday.
 Traders may square off or close positions to avoid automatic expiry or settlements.
 They can also roll over by closing the present contract and opening a new one for the coming month (only for futures).
 Another option is exercising the right to sell or buy, or fulfilling obligations under futures contracts.